How does a mid-list novelist with less than 100,000 copies in print per novel become one of the bestselling authors of all time?

 Obviously, if an institution such as the Catholic Church is harming our children we aren’t going to overthrow the church.
 We as a society however are going to look for ways to change it.

-If I were a betting woman (I’m not) I would bet a nickel we’ll have more creative products and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.
+If I were a betting woman (I’m not) I would bet a nickel we’ll have more creative product and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.

-Marketing, Publicity, Promotions and Media Relations will be included in the product and/or services’ design creating a new genre called Infotainment and/or edutainment.
+Marketing, Publicity, Promotions and Media Relations will be included in the product and/or services design to create a new genre called, infotainment and edutainment.

 One such example of this offering is Robert Townsend’s “Diary of Single Mom“.
 This on-line web series is in its third season and the focus is on family.